Bobby-McGonigle/Cisco-RoomDevice-Macro-Projects-Examples/Macro Memory Storage/readme.md

 # Memory Functions!

+### News!

+This is the latest installment of Macro Memory Storage, and it has been completely re-written.
+If you had used **MemoryStorage.js** or **MemoryStorage_V2.js**, they are now in the [legacy](https://github.com/Bobby-McGonigle/Cisco-RoomDevice-Macro-Projects-Examples/tree/master/Macro%20Memory%20Storage/legacy) folder with the previous readme still contained here for reference.
+But you should check out this new one for sure :smirk:

 ## Disclaimer

 This Script was originally written by a colleague of mine, and I had beta tested it.